alexanderop/talk-structure-vue-prag-25/slides.md

 <VClicks>

-- ❌ Initial setup complexity
+❌ Setup takes more effort at the start

-- ❌ More folder nesting
+❌ More folders to manage

-- ❌ Potential for over-engineering
+❌ Easy to over-engineer

-- ❌ Module dependency management
+❌ Must manage module links and dependencies

-- ❌ Learning curve for teams
+❌ Teams need to learn the pattern

 </VClicks>